PiotrMachowski/lovelace-xiaomi-vacuum-map-card/docs/templates/hypferValetudo.md

   identity: true
 ```

-In other cases you have to manually calibrate the map and provide calibration points.
+In other cases you have to manually calibrate the map and provide calibration points, see [here](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card#calibration-points-options).
+To get the vacuum-coordinates, open the web interface of your Valetudo, switch to the Zones map mode, add a zone, click and hold the Clean-1-Zones-button.
+The point pA refers to the top-left corner of the drawn rectangle. pB is top-right, pC is bottom-right and pD is bottom-left.

 ## Requirements